Why grevilleas might surprise you

 Grevilleas are among the most versatile plants you can grow.
 Use them as a hedge plant, feature shrub or tree, as a ground cover or a weeping standard.
 Put them in a garden bed or in a container.
 There are varieties for all soils and climates and they bring in the birds.
 Grevilleas are also charming as cut flowers.

 If you think you know grevilleas, think again.
-You may have the red-flowered grevillea ‘Robyn Gordon’ in the garden.
+You may have the red-flowered grevillea ‘Robyn Gordon’ (pictured above) in the garden.
 After all, it is one of Australia’s most popular and widely grown shrubs, but there’s so much more.

 Local plant breeders have been hard at work creating new hybrids and selecting varieties with good cold tolerance and that perform well as garden plants.